TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 Postman
 -------

-Use Postman to test the webservice REST API.
+We use Postman to test the webservice REST API.

 You can download it here:
 https://www.postman.com/downloads/

-The postman is fairly straightforward to use.
-You can create your collection of requests, save them, or automatically generate documentation.
+The Postman is fairly straightforward to use.
+You can create your collection of HTTP requests, save them, or automatically generate documentation.

 myrestapi.py
 ------------

 This is where everything starts.
 Begin with the shebang line, which tells the executing operating system **python** should execute this program.

 .. code:: python